saul/cvar-unhide-s2/cvarlist.md

 cl_pclass | cl, cheat | Default: <br>Dump entity by prediction classname.
 cl_pdump | cl, cheat | Default: -1<br>Dump info about this entity to screen.
 cl_phys_animated_hierarchy | devonly, cl | Default: true<br>
-cl_phys_block_dist | devonly, cl | Default: 1<br>
+cl_phys_assume_fixed_tick_interval | devonly, cl | Default: true<br>If true, we assume the client uses a fixed tickrate like the server (which may not always be true).
+If false, we recalculate the number of physics substeps in each client tick based on the actual elapsed time in the tick. cl_phys_block_dist | devonly, cl | Default: 1<br>
 cl_phys_block_fraction | devonly, cl | Default: 0.1<br>
 cl_phys_create_test_character_proxy | devonly, cl | Create test character proxy